Blog

 Price Per Ton

 – This is something everyone is interested in and can be deceiving depending on how you look at it.
-First and foremost the price per ton can be an indicator of quality based on the price paid, as well as the winery purchasing the fruit.
+First and foremost the price per ton can be an indicator of quality based on the price paid.
+Another indicator is, the winery purchasing the fruit.
 That said, a lower price per ton is not always a negative sign.
 Often times, a lower price per ton correlates with a higher overall yield providing reasonable income.

 Farming Costs

-– The farming costs are important because they can also range in a dramatic fashion depending whether you are farming organically utilizing mostly hand and human techniques versus mechanical harvesters and non- organic compounds in the vineyard.
+– Farming costs are important because they can also range in a dramatic fashion.
+Depending on whether you are farming organically, utilizing mostly hand and human techniques versus mechanical harvesters and non- organic compounds in the vineyard.

-Now we’re going to move over to the Oakville Appellation where all the above factors play a part and we’re going to discuss an interesting twist.
-The Oakville Appellation is located between Yountville and Saint Helena in the Napa Valley and is considered one of the most sought after locations for Cabernet Sauvignon and Bordeaux varietals in the world.
+In contrast, we are going to move over to the Oakville Appellation.
+Here all the above factors play a part and we’re going to discuss an interesting twist.
+The Oakville Appellation is located between Yountville and Saint Helena in the Napa Valley.
+It is considered one of the most sought after locations for Cabernet Sauvignon and Bordeaux varietals in the world.

 Napa Valley Vineyard Values

-I hope this snapshot view into how the experts discuss vineyard values was helpful.
-I am confident that the next time someone asks you what a vineyard is really worth that you immediately know the correct answer, it depends.
+Finally, I hope this snapshot view into how the experts discuss vineyard values was helpful.
+I am confident that the next time someone asks you what a vineyard is really worth that you immediately know the correct answer.
+It depends.
 If you should have any questions or feedback please don’t hesitate to pick up the phone or send an email.

 Cheers!